 - Monitoring TB treatment using directly-observed therapy (DOT) to ensure patients receive the correct medications with every dose and are not having side effects.

-- Denver Public Health is also using video technology to make treatment monitoring easier for patients and the TB clinic staff.
+- The Public Health Institute at Denver Health is also using video technology to make treatment monitoring easier for patients and the TB clinic staff.

 - Treating individuals with TB infection and no active disease to reduce their risk of developing active TB later in life.

 - Genotyping TB specimens to monitor for TB transmission in our community.